-

-The City is seeking community feedback on the draft Community Safety Technology Roll-out Plan, which outlines proposed fixed CCTV installations in public open spaces, and a CCTV Rebate Program to support community safety initiatives.
+The City has developed a Community Safety Technology Roll-out Plan, outlining proposed fixed CCTV installations in public open spaces and a potential CCTV Rebate Program to support community safety initiatives.

 Community safety is a shared priority for the City of Melville and a key focus under the Council Plan 2024–2034, which aims to build a safe, healthy and inclusive community.
 We’re exploring new ways to support residents and improve public spaces through technology and other practical measures that help prevent crime and foster a greater sense of security.

-Following a recent review of our Community Safety services, several opportunities were identified to enhance safety across the City, particularly through increased use of technology.
-In response, we have developed a draft Community Safety Technology Roll-out Plan (the Plan), which outlines a phased approach to introduce new safety measures.
+Following a review of our Community Safety services in 2024-2025, several opportunities were identified to enhance safety across the City, particularly through increased use of technology.
+In response, we developed a draft Community Safety Technology Roll-out Plan (the Plan), which outlines a phased approach to introduce new safety measures.

-Alongside this, we are exploring the feasibility of a CCTV Rebate Program to support residents who wish to install CCTV on their private properties.
-This initiative is being considered separately to ensure community members can provide clear and targeted feedback on whether a rebate is supported and, if so, how it could be structured.
+Alongside this, we explored the feasibility of a CCTV Rebate Program to support residents who wish to install CCTV on their private properties.
+This initiative was considered separately to ensure community members could provide clear and targeted feedback on whether a rebate is supported and, if so, how it could be structured.

 By considering both public and private surveillance solutions, the City aims to build a more coordinated and comprehensive approach to community safety that empowers residents while strengthening our collective response to crime.